-The Member Development Commission will continue its work during 2016/17 as will the 'Public Involvement at Meetings Working Group'.
+The Member Development Commission will continue its work during 2017/18.

-If you have any comments or would like to suggest topics for inclusion in future work programmes, contact Cathryn Jackson, Principal Overview and Scrutiny Officer.
+If you have any comments on the topics submitted or would like to suggest topics for inclusion in future work programmes, contact Cathryn Jackson, Principal Overview and Scrutiny Officer.

 If you want to find out more about the work of the Committees, get access to agendas and minutes, attend a meeting, etc, visit Council committees and meetings